charlesneimog/OM-pd/README.md

 ### Setting of Microtonal Player

 You need to install Cyclone and Else by Alexandre Porres.
 Open PureData, go to `Help->Find External` then search for `else` and `cyclone`.
+Click in `INSTALL`.

 <img src="https://github.com/charlesneimog/OM-pd/blob/master/resources/Using%20Deken.png" width="512"/>